kaizhang/single-cell-benchmark/README.md

 ## How to run benchmark

 The pipeline uses docker or singularity containers to run the benchmark.
 Therefore, you need to install either docker or singularity on your machine.
+The pipeline needs to download large data files, so make sure you have enough disk space (>20G) and a fast internet connection.

 Use `./bench.sh -profile singularity` or `./bench.sh -profile docker` to run benchmarks.
 The benchmark results will be stored in `./results` folder.